 In his article in The Wall Street Journal, Thinking Away The Pain, Jonah Lehrer writes:

 New therapeutic approaches don’t target body parts or nerves close to the source of the problem.
 They don’t involve highly technical surgeries or expensive new drugs.
 Instead, they focus on the mind, on altering the ways in which we perceive the pain itself.

-He cites a study conducted by Wake Forest University in which participants, after only a few days of meditation training, reduced the unpleasantness of their pain by 57%.
-That is roughly the equivalent of morphine.
+Lehrer cites a study conducted by Wake Forest University in which participants, after only a few days of meditation training, reduced the unpleasantness of their pain by 57%.
+That’s roughly the equivalent of morphine.
 He also tells of studies at Duke University in which cognitive behavioral therapy, biofeedback, and hypnosis effectively reduced chronic lower back pain in participants.

-This same technique works for uncomfortable situations in life, I have found.
-Something becomes whatever my brain interprets and defines it to be.
+This same technique works for uncomfortable situations in life, I’ve found.
+Any event becomes whatever my brain interprets and defines it to be.
 Now, that is some real mind power!